 Socks are just as important as shoes when it comes to winter.
-Nothing is worse than cold toes and a solid pair of warm breathable (very important when your shoe is trapped in a waterproof boot all day) socks can be the difference between a warm dry foot and frost bitten toes (gross)!
+Nothing is worse than cold toes and a solid pair of warm breathable (very important when your shoe is trapped in a waterproof boot all day) socks can be the difference between a warm dry foot and frostbitten toes (gross)!

-If you’re interested in going to Europe for the sun, check out trips like, Classic Italy, Classic Greece, Ancient Empires, Sicily Community Service, Croatia and Italy, Discover Spain, and many more!
-Or, if Europe isn’t your bag, check out Tanzania Service and Safari, Fiji Service and Adventure, Thailand Service and Adventure, Costa Rica Adventure and Service, Discover Asia, or any of our other Asia or Africa or Central America trips!
+If you’re interested in going to Europe for the sun, check out trips like Italy Explorer, Greece: Athens & the Islands, Sicily Community Service, Croatia Island Hopping, Spain and Portugal, and many more!
+Or, if Europe isn’t your bag, check out Tanzania Service and Safari, Fiji Service and Adventure, Thailand Service and Adventure, Costa Rica Adventure and Service, or any of our other Asia or Africa or Central America trips!